N95 respirator: In industry

 N95 respirators are also designed for industrial use in sectors such as mining and construction.
 They have also been shown to be effective as protection against engineered nanoparticles.

 According to the NIOSH Respirator Selection Logic, respirators with filters in the N, R, and P series are recommended for concentrations of hazardous particulates that are greater than the relevant occupational exposure limit but less than the immediately dangerous to life or health level and the manufacturer's maximum use concentration, subject to the respirator having a sufficient assigned protection factor.

 N series respirators, including the N95 respirator, are only effective in the absence of oil particles, such as lubricants, cutting fluids, or glycerine.
 For substances hazardous to the eyes, a respirator equipped with a full facepiece, helmet, or hood is recommended.
 They are not effective during firefighting, in oxygen-deficient atmosphere, or in an unknown atmosphere; in these situations a self-contained breathing apparatus is recommended instead.
 They are not effective against hazardous gases or vapors, for which a cartridge respirator is recommended.

 In industrial settings where infectious disease exposure is not a concern, users can wear and reuse a filtering facepiece respirator until it is damaged, soiled, or causing noticeably increased breathing resistance, unless there is a manufacturer-specified duration of use.
 However, in laboratories at biosafety level 2 and higher, respirators are recommended to be discarded as hazardous waste after a single use.

 Some industrial N95 series respirators have an exhaust valve to improve comfort, making exhalation easier, reducing leakage on exhalation and steaming-up of glasses.
 Research has indicated that wearing a valved N95 respirator does provide some source control to prevent the spread of diseases like COVID-19 when worn by asymptomatic infected users, at a level similar to that of a surgical or cloth facemask, although it is not equivalent to the performance of unvalved respirators.
-The same study found that "[m]odifications [such as the use of an electrocardiogram pad or surgical tape secured over the valve from the inside of the FFR] [...] can further reduce particle emissions".
+The same study found that "modifications [such as the use of an electrocardiogram pad or surgical tape secured over the valve from the inside of the FFR] can further reduce particle emissions".